joshuaballoch/joshuaballoch.github.io/_posts/2018-02-28-testing-lambda-functions.md

     assert call(None, None) == None
 ```

-A quick run of `$ pytest test_handler.py` will show that this test (that tests nothing) currently passes.
+A quick run of `$ pytest test_handler.py` will verify that our test framework is appropriately set up.

 ## Testing S3 Interactions